pyinfra-dev/pyinfra/docs/api/facts.rst

 Example: getting the list of files in a directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This fact returns a list of files found in a given directory.
-For this fact the ``command`` is delcated as a class method, indicating the fact takes arguments.
+For this fact the ``command`` is declared as a class method, indicating the fact takes arguments.

 .. code:: python